 Step 1 If you cannot find the hostname, check the /etc/nsswitch.conf file to determine how the hostname is resolved.
-Step 2 If you are using DNS, use nslookup <machine name=""></machine> to check if it is working properly.

-- Step 3 If it is not working properly, you need a system administrator to fix the DNS entry. - Step 4 If you are not using DNS, be sure there is an entry for your machine in the hosts file in the /etc directory.
+Step 2 Check the /etc/resolv.conf file to determine whether you have a DNS Server IP Address.
+Step 3 If you have a DNS Server IP Address, enter ping < IP Address> to check whether it is reachable.
+Step 4 If the DNS Server is reachable, use nslookup <machine name=""></machine> to check if it is resolving the name properly.
+Step 5 If it is not working properly, you need a system administrator to fix the DNS entry.
+Step 6 If you are not using DNS, be sure there is an entry for your machine in the hosts file in the /etc directory